hashicorp/terraform-website/content/source/docs/enterprise/automated-recovery.html.md

 ---
 layout: "enterprise"
-page_title: "Automated Recovery (Installer) - Terraform Enterprise"
+page_title: "Automated Recovery - Terraform Enterprise"
 ---

-# Terraform Enterprise Automated Recovery (Installer)
+# Terraform Enterprise Automated Recovery

 This guide explains how to configure automated recovery for a Terraform Enterprise installation.
 The goal is to provide a short Mean-Time-To-Recovery (MTTR)